Starshipping/PyLlamaRec/dataloader/templates/README.md

 ## Format

-A template is described via
+A template is described via a JSON file with the following keys:

+- `prompt_input`: The template to